surfacesyntacticud/website/content/guidelines/u/particular_phenomena/lvc.md

 ---
 # Light verb constructions

-A light verb is a verb that has little semantic content of its own and forms a construction with another word, usually a noun that brings the semantic value.
-The complements of these constructions are often attached to the noun (and not the verb), that is because:
+A light verb construction (LVC) is a type of verbal structure in which a verb is coupled with another element – typically a noun phrase – which provides the primary semantic value.
+Common examples of LVCs in English include *take a walk*, *give a kiss*, or *have a drink*.
-* the noun can form a phrase with the complement : "le projectile a tendance à se mettre en travers" -> "cette tendance à se mettre en travers doit être rectifiée"
-* it's the noun that is the predicate and controls the valency.
-In the previous example, HAVE is binary predicate, not a ternary predicate.

 {{< conll >}}
 # text_fr = faire face à la situation